useblocks/groundwork/docs/plugins.rst

 Provided variables
 ~~~~~~~~~~~~~~~~~~~

-The groundwork :class:`~groundwork.patterns.gw_base_pattern.GwBasePattern`:: creates the following variables for your
+The groundwork :class:`~groundwork.patterns.gw_base_pattern.GwBasePattern` creates the following variables for your
 plugin and makes them directly available:

 * **self.path**: The absolute path of the python-file, which contains your plugin (directory + file name)